 Introduction Bioeconomy: transforming the agrifood systems

-This paper by the FAO contributes to the climate action strategies outlined in the Intergovernmental Panel on (IPCC) and further supports the implementation of the Paris Agreement, the FAO on Climate Change 2022–2031, and the FAO Science and Strategy.
+This paper by the FAO contributes to the climate action strategies outlined in the Intergovernmental Panel on Climate Change (IPCC) and further supports the implementation of the Paris Agreement, the FAO Strategy on Climate Change 2022–2031, and the FAO Science and Strategy.

 What is Bioeconomy and its benefits?

-The is a system of for , animal feed, bio-based goods, and services that is based on the and circular utilization of biological resources and processes.
+The is a system of production for food, animal feed, bio-based goods, and services that is based on the and circular utilization of biological resources and processes.

 Through encouraging ecosystem restoration, nutrient and water retention in soils, supporting indigenous and local livelihoods based on biological and services, and creating the conditions for more sustainably managed forests and fisheries, a sustainable and circular bioeconomy also presents opportunities to improve climate change adaptation and resilience.